temporalio/documentation/docs/application-development/observability.md

 - _Custom Search Attributes_ can contain their own domain-specific data (like `customerId` or `numItems`).
   - A few [generic Custom Search Attributes](/concepts/what-is-a-search-attribute/#custom-search-attributes) like `CustomKeywordField` and `CustomIntField` are created by default in Temporal's [Docker Compose](/clusters/quick-install/#docker-compose).

-The steps to using Search Attributes are:
+The steps to using custom Search Attributes are:

-- Create a new Search Attribute in your Cluster [using `tctl`](/tctl/how-to-add-a-custom-search-attribute-to-a-cluster-using-tctl/).
+- Create a new Search Attribute in your Cluster [using `tctl`](/tctl/how-to-add-a-custom-search-attribute-to-a-cluster-using-tctl/) or the Cloud UI.
 - Set the value of the Search Attribute for a Workflow Execution:
   - On the Client by including it as an option when starting the Execution.
   - In the Workflow by calling `UpsertSearchAttributes`.